Types of accommodation

 It shows that a substantial number of applicants were left out of accommodation every year.
 These persisting issues raise questions of compliance with the Reception Conditions Directive as reception conditions should ensure an adequate standard of living for applicants.
 The decrease of first-time applicants in 2020 is largely due to the impact of COVID-19 and further does not reflect the fact that reception capacity was still very much lacking, given that many other asylum seekers were already present on the territory.

-At the end of 2022, 13% of the places in accommodation centres were occupied by individuals who were no longer authorised to occupy these places such as rejected asylum applicants or beneficiaries of international protection after the period of authorized presence[5], 5% of the places were not available (e.g. due to works) and 2% of the places were vacant.
-[6]
+At the end of 2023, 18.6% of the places occupied in accommodation centres (excluding overseas and CAES) were occupied by individuals who were no longer authorised to occupy these places such as rejected asylum applicants or beneficiaries of international protection after the period of authorised presence,[7].
+Moreover, 2.65% of the places were not occupied (e.g., due to works, delays in orientation etc.).[8]

 Reception centres for asylum seekers (CADA)